SuperCh-SE-NCSU/ProjectScraping/README.md

 Sometimes, a good car is just posted to craigslist, which is exactly the car a person want.
 But he isbusy with your work or being tangled with some personal thins and forget to check craigslist, he may miss the car.
 If there is some service that can send emails to him which notify him of a newly posted car, he won't miss it.

+### Goals
+Our goal is to offer a mailing service to people who are looking at craigslist for used car, providing a craigslist link to the car that they have expressed their interests in from our subscribing website and the kbb price for the specific car.

+To be To be more specific, we develop a website for people to subscribe to our email service and get car information that they specified.(car model, year of make, mileage,etc)Based on these information, we crawl craiglist and find the right car, which agree with the customer¡¯s needs and look up the price for the car from Kbb.
+Then we will email subscribed customers the information they need: the basic information( such as year, make, mileage,price), a link to the original posts on craiglist, and the price from Kbb.
+There should be two versions of our application.

+Version_1: Minimal functionality.
+According to customers' need specified on our subscription website, send them emails including information that they need from 2 websites, Craglist and kbb.(work done)

+Version_2: Full functionality.
+Besides the subscription service, Build a database of customers login information and search records and extend the functionality of our website, so that everytime customer login our website, they will get latest car information since last login.
+(Future work)

 ### Methods
 1.A basic website is developed for users to subscribe to our email notification service